adubra/handbook-ophthalmic-ao/about.md

 ### Copyright

 The material in this handbook is intended for non-commercial academic purposes.
-Content may be used with a non-exclusive rights under a Attribution, Noncommercial 4.0 International (CC BY-NC) Creative Commons license, citing Opthalmic Adaptive Optics Handbook TODO: URL as the source.
+Content may be used with a non-exclusive rights under a Attribution, Noncommercial 4.0 International (CC BY-NC) Creative Commons license, citing Ophthalmic Adaptive Optics Handbook TODO: URL as the source.

 ### Webvision